terreng/simple-web-server/howTo/post.md

 stream request body to file.
 Saves memory on larger requests

+# Requiring modules

+First, you MUST require a file through the `requireFile` function.
+In the folder that has the module you required, you can open a terminal/command prompt window and install the modules you want.
+Then, inside the file you required, you can require the modules you installed

+You CANNOT require modules inside the main file the `requireFile` function is only for use in the main file

+To clear module cache: call the `clearModuleCache` function

 # Another Useful Tool

 The `httpRequest` tool has been moved [here](httpRequest.md)